mcanthony/asmjit/README.md

   X86Compiler c(&runtime);

   // Build function having two arguments and a return value of type 'int'.
-  // First type in function builder describes the return value. kFuncConvHost
+  // First type in function builder describes the return value. kCallConvHost
-  // tells compiler to use a host calling convention. c.addFunc(kFuncConvHost, FuncBuilder2<int, int, int>());
+  // tells the compiler to use the host calling convention. c.addFunc(FuncBuilder2<int, int, int>(kCallConvHost));

   // Create 32-bit variables (virtual registers) and assign some names to
   // them.
 Using names is purely optional and only greatly helps while